littlebee/avcam-rest/README.md

 Modify the AVCam swift + iOS example enough to add a REST API that I can call from my robotic arm + iphone camera.
 As you do.
 See my photo-bot project for the higher order integration.

 This is a work in progress.
+I'm yesterday new to swift and IOS development.
+I was able to get the example running on my iphone 16 pro using the instructions [here](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device)

+### Implementation details
+- [Use Vapor](https://www.kodeco.com/31498014-running-a-web-server-on-ios-with-vapor) to setup rest interface
+- 2 interfaces:
+- - snap hires photo and export to icloud; and
+- - shoot n second video,

+# ------   Original AVCam Readme follows ------

 # AVCam: Building a camera app
 Capture photos and record video using the front and rear iPhone and iPad cameras.